dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 - [`DeblurModes`]({{site.parameters_reference}}deblur-modes.html)
 <!--  - [`DeblurLevel`]({{site.parameters_reference}}deblur-level.html)-->

-### Remove the Noise
+## Optional Settings

-The texture or text in the background might disturb the barcode processing and sometimes be misrecognized as barcodes.
-When dealing with barcodes on the screen or close to the text, you can use `TextureDetectionMode` and `TextFilterModes` to remove them before procressing on the barcodes.
+The following parameter settings do not have obvious effects but still benefits the barcode decoding accuracy.

-**Remove Texture**
+### Remove the Texture

+`TextureDetectionModes` is designed for detecting and removing the texture on the image.
 When `TextureDetecttionModes` is set to `TDM_GENERAL_WIDTH_CONCENTRATION`, you can set the sensitivity level of texture detection.
 The value range is between 1 to 9 and the larger the value of this parameter, the more obvious the texture detection effect is.

-**Text Filter**
+### Filter out the Text

+`TextFilterModes` is designed for filtering the text on the image.
 Set the `TextFilterModes` to `TFM_GENERAL_CONTOUR` to make the text filter.
 The text filter is also available for sensitivity level setting from 1 to 9.
 Please note, the text filter will have no effects when you are using localization modes `LM_CONNECTED_BLOCKS` and `LM_SCAN_DIRECTLY`.

 ## External Settings – Camera Enhancer Settings